 When Elizabeth, later dubbed “the Pirate Queen,” came to power, England wasn’t exactly a world power.
 Spain and Portugal had divided up the world in 1493 and since made themselves fabulously wealth with empires that spanned from the Americas to Africa and Asia.
 The English monarch, by comparison, oversaw a small kingdom on the fringes of European society.

 This all changed with Elizabeth.
-Through her cunning use of piracy (or “privateering” as she would have called it), Elizabeth cut into the fabulous wealth of her Iberian rivals.
+Through her cunning use of piracy (or “privateering” as she would have called it), Elizabeth cut into the extravagant wealth of her Iberian rivals.
 Sending her legally sanctioned pirates after Spanish and Portuguese ships, they looted a fortune for Elizabeth.

 To do this, Elizabeth formed an alliance with some of the most famous pirate captains of the time, including Francis Drake and John Hawkins.
-With their help, she was able to England as a leading maritime power.
+With their help, she was able to install England as a leading maritime power.

 The book is full of fascinating details about Elizabeth’s life and times, as well as the lives of her pirate adventurers.
 It’s a must-read for anyone interested in pirate history or British maritime history.